jbarus/BasketSplitter/README.md

 * [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) version: 3.2.4

 ## Setup
-Setup of this project is pretty straight forward.
-There are two ways of installing this library:
+Setting up this project is relatively straightforward.
+There are two ways to install this library:
-* You can use it as a standalone project:
+### Standalone Project
-1. Download the project using ```git clone```
+1. Download the project using `git clone`
-2. Add main class and method in com.ocado.basket directory
+2. Add main class and method in `com.ocado.basket` directory
 3. Compile and use as a standalone project

-* Or you can use it as a library in some project:
+### Using as a Library in Another Project
-1. You can head to releases tab and download compiled library (it is a fat jar, so all dependencies are included).
+1. You can download the compiled library from the Releases tab; it is a fat jar, so all dependencies are included.
-2. Add following dependency tou you pom.xml file:
+2. Add the following dependency to your `pom.xml` file:
 ```xml
 <dependency>
     <groupId>com.ocado.basket</groupId>